 Until recently a long-term resident at the Findhorn ecovillage and a former President of the Global Ecovillage Network, he has around 20 years’ experience as a researcher, author, consultant and project manager in the field of small enterprise development in Africa and South Asia.
 Jonathan is the principal author of the Gaia Education sustainable economy curriculum, drawn from best practice within ecovillages worldwide, that has been endorsed by UNITAR and adopted by UNESCO as a valuable contribution to the UN Decade of Education for Sustainable Development.
 He has taught this curriculum at universities, ecovillages and community centres in Brazil, Spain and Scotland.

 Jay is a Lecturer for Regenerative Economics.
-He is a co-founder of the Totnes REconomy Project, an associate lecturer in economics at Plymouth University as well as a regular teacher on our postrgraduate economics programmes.
+He is also a co-founder of the Totnes REconomy Project, and associate lecturer in economics at Plymouth University.

 Before moving to the UK Jay was based in Silicon Valley in the US as an entrepreneur and consultant in the ‘green business movement’.
 He holds an MBA from the Middlebury Institute of International Studies and a BA in Philosophy from San Jose State University.
 He’s also a fellow of the Royal Society of Arts.